-If you experience symptoms such as headache, insomnia and/or fatigue, you may have a mild form of altitude sickness.
+If you experience symptoms such as headache, insomnia, fatigue, and nausea, you may have a mild form of altitude sickness.
 These symptoms are a warning to decrease your activity level.
 If symptoms persist or begin to worry you, don’t hesitate to come to the Emergency Department day or night or make an appointment in the Sierra Park Family Medicine Clinic from 8:30 a.m. to 4:30 p.m.
 Monday through Saturday.
 760-934-2551

 Moderate your level of activity according to your physical condition.
 Skiing, snowboarding, hiking and mountain biking require muscular strength and flexibility for control.
 The more control you have, the safer you will be.